 Reliable Product Source is Important

-Having a product line that stands out among a sea of items for sale online is key.
-However, if your inventory mainly consists of rare or curated items, you’ll want to ensure that a buyer will be able to reliably secure inventory well past the deal closing.
-Otherwise, you’re looking at a lower valuation.
+Having a product line that stands out among a sea of items for sale online is key and continues to yield higher valuations than those that do not.
+However, if inventory mainly consists of rare or curated items, this can limit ability of the business to scale and may impair the ability to seek a premium valuation.

-- Does the product require some expertise to obtain?
+• Does the product require expertise to obtain?

-- How likely is it that your current supplier will go out of business or stop selling a core product?
+• How likely is it that the current supplier will go out of business, stop selling a core product or compete?

 If you answered yes to the first question and negatively to the second two, your product source is likely a problem that will have a negative effect on valuation.
 If you’re not sure, you may want to talk to your supplier about their history and goals for the future to gauge how reliable they’ll be in two to three years’ time.